MicrosoftDocs/msteams-docs/msteams-platform/concepts/deep-links.md

 ## Linking to the scheduling dialog

 > [!Note]
-> This feature is currently in developer preview, and is not available on mobile clients.
+> This feature is currently in developer preview.

 You can create deep links to the Teams client's built-in scheduling dialog.
 This is especially useful if your app helps the user complete calendar or scheduling-related tasks.